yagobski/loopback-connector-elastic-search/README.md

 1. `examples` directory has a loopback app which uses this connector
   1. this is not published to NPM, it is only here for demo purposes
     1. it will not be downloaded to your `node_modules` folder!
-    1. similarly the `examples/server/datasources.json` file is there for this demo app to use
+    1. similarly the `examples/server/datasources.json` and `examples/server/datasources.<env>.js` files are there for this demo app to use
-    1. you can copy it over to your `<yourApp>/server/datasources.json` if you want and edit it there but don't start editing `examples/server/datasources.json` itself and expect changes to take place in your app!
+    1. you can copy their content over to `<yourApp>/server/datasources.json` or `<yourApp>/server/datasources.<env>.js` if you want and edit it there but don't start editing the files inside `examples/server` itself and expect changes to take place in your app!
 1. `test` directory has unit tests
   1. it does not reuse the loopback app from the `examples` folder
   1. instead, loopback and ES/datasource are built and injected programatically
   1. this directory is not published to NPM.
     1. Refer to `.npmignore` if you're still confused about what's part of the *published* connector and what's not.
-1. You will find the `datasources.json` files in this repo mention various named configurations:
+1. You will find the `datasources.json` files in this repo mention various configurations:
   1. `elasticsearch-ssl`
   2. `elasticsearch-plain`
   3. `db`
   4. You don't need them all!
 They are just examples to help you see the various ways in which you can configure a datasource.
 Delete the ones you don't need and keep the one you want.
 For example, most people will start off with `elasticsearch-plain` and then move on to configuring the additional properties that are exemplified in `elasticsearch-ssl`.
 You can mix & match if you'd like to have mongo and es and memory, all three!
 These are basics of the "connector" framework in loooback and not something we added.
-1. Don't forget to edit your `model-config.json` file and point the models at the datasource you want to use.
-It should be whichever one you've taken the time to properly configure and gotten working: `elasticsearch-ssl` or `elasticsearch-plain`
+1. Don't forget to edit your `model-config.json` file and point the models at the `dataSource` you want to use.

 ## Install this connector in your loopback app